Chart Color Schemes

 Ashfield - North features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Ashfield - North, as per the latest Census evaluation, 16.5% of dwellings were houses while 83.5% consisted of other types such as semi-detached homes and apartments.
-This differs from Sydney metropolitan area's statistics which showed 33.5% houses and 66.5% other dwellings.
-Home ownership in Ashfield - North stood at 21.3%, with mortgaged properties at 22.9% and rented dwellings making up the majority at 55.8%.
-The median monthly mortgage repayment for the area was $2,167, lower than Sydney metro's average of $2,436.
-Weekly rent in Ashfield - North was recorded at $420 compared to Sydney metro's $465.
-Nationally, Ashfield - North's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Ashfield - North's dwelling structure, as per the latest Census, consisted of 16.5% houses and 83.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
+Home ownership in Ashfield - North was at 21.3%, with mortgaged dwellings at 22.9% and rented dwellings at 55.8%.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,436.
+The median weekly rent in Ashfield - North was $420, compared to Sydney metro's $465.
+Nationally, Ashfield - North's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially higher at $420 compared to the national figure of $375.

 Frequently Asked Questions - Housing